yihunzeleke/dcode-theme-positron-r/README.md

 # dcode Theme
+##  Steps to follow
+### Step 1: Clone the github Repository
+  1. Open a terminal or command prompt
+  2. Run the following command to clone the repository
-## A colour theme for my YouTube channel, dcode.
+## A colour theme for my positron ide channel, dcode.
 I've created this theme which is based off the colours used on my YouTube channel, **dcode**.

 You'll find greens, yellows, blues and a touch of *italic* text.